NHSDigital/integration-adaptor-nhais/README.md

 When this page refers to chapters and sections they are within these documents comprising the “HA/GP links registration GP systems specification”.

-Chapters 1-4 describe the requirements for the system including UI requirements for the GP System
+Chapters 1-4 describe the requirements for the system including UI requirements for the GP System.

 _Appendix J_ and then _FHS Reg v1.4_ should be read to understand the EDIFACT messaging standard.

 **[Message Exchange for Social Care and Health (MESH)](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh)**

-The adaptor transmits EDIFACT HA/GP Links transactions over MESH.
-The adaptor uses the MESH REST API.
+This adaptor transmits EDIFACT HA/GP Links transactions over MESH.
+This adaptor uses the MESH REST API.

 ## Configuration

-The adaptor reads its configuration from environment variables.
+This adaptor reads its configuration from environment variables.
 The following sections describe the environment variables used to configure the adaptor.

-Variables without a default value and not marked optional are *MUST* be defined for the adaptor to run.
+Variables without a default value and not marked optional are *MUST* be defined for this adaptor to run.

 ### General Configuration Options